Neomediatech/rspamd-honey/README.md

 ![](https://img.shields.io/github/last-commit/Neomediatech/rspamd-honey-docker-alpine.svg?style=plastic)
 ![](https://img.shields.io/github/repo-size/Neomediatech/rspamd-honey-docker-alpine.svg?style=plastic)

-# rspamd-honey-docker-alpine
-Dockerized version of rspamd as honeypot service, based on Alpine Linux
+Dockerized version of rspamd as honeypot service, based on Ubuntu

 ## Usage
 You can run this container with this command:
-`docker run -d --name rspamd-honey-alpine neomediatech/rspamd-honey-alpine`
+`docker run -d --name rspamd-honey neomediatech/rspamd-honey`

 Logs are written inside the container, in /var/log/rspamd/, and on stdout.
 You can see realtime logs running this command:
-`docker logs -f rspamd-honey-alpine`
+`docker logs -f rspamd-honey`
 `CTRL c` to stop seeing logs.

 If you want to map logs outside the container you can add: